 Congratulations to Phu Tranchi ECSL’s 2018 Spirit Award Winner

 As the Director of Experiential Learning at Oakwood School, Phu’s remarkable impact on Oakwood students and his partnership with ECSL made him an obvious choice to receive this award.
 Phu is a phenomenal service learning practitioner with his own students and continues to share these stories with our consortium to enhance the professional development of our members.
-Phu’s doll is named Awokose (inspiration), and he inspired ECSL’s donation to Food Forward on his behalf.
+Phu’s doll is named Maono (visionary), and and ECSL honors his vision with a donation to Food Forward

 Congratulations to Renee Larios, Winner of the 2017 Spirit Award

 ECSL thanks Renee, Community Outreach Coordinator at Polytechnic School, for her role on the ECSL Advisory Team, as well as her willingness to contribute to workshop presentations and share resources with ECSL members.
 Her doll is entitled Kiongosi (guide).

 The doll named Msukumo (meaning inspiration) was awarded to Kathy Hakim, one of our longest participating members!
 Kathy has given so much of herself to ECSL not only running all our bookstores, making RSVP calls, helping with a multitude of operational matters, participating in our dynamic strategy sessions, but also contributing financially to help strengthen ECSL’s reach and effectiveness.
 Her dedication is cherished.
 ECSL also recognized Lauren Miller for her motivation and meaningful work with Women Sex Trafficking.
 A donation was made to the League of Women Voters Social Justice Campaign.